marcory-hub/yolo11n-on-grove-vision-ai-v2/README.md

     *   The model will be trained with `yolo11n.pt` as a pre-trained base.
 8.  **Zip and Download Model**: The trained model and project folder are zipped and downloaded to your local machine.

-## 2. YOLO11n Full Integer Quantization and VELA Conversion for Grove Vision AI V2 (`YOLO11_pt_to_vela.ipynb`)
+## 2. YOLO11n Full Integer Quantization and VELA Conversion for Grove Vision AI V2

 This notebook handles the full integer quantization of your trained YOLO11n model and its conversion using the Arm VELA compiler for deployment on the Himax WiseEye2 (WE2) chip.
+The results is a full_integer_quant_vela.tflite file.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1LcyD4_aV6UfgQtMo7LzTW76xztIQWI1y?usp=sharing)